-Africa: How business needs to plan for the changing continent Global Economic Outlook, Q2 2017
+Africa: How business needs to plan for the changing continent has been added to your bookmarks.

 Africa is so diverse that it has always been simplistic to have a single view of the continent.